slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigEditorExtra.md

 ## Deserialize GameplayTags

-`GameplayTags` is a built-in runtime module that implements hierarchical tags:
+[GameplayTags][1] is a built-in runtime module that implements hierarchical tags.
+In this example we implemented deserializing into `FGameplayTag` from a string.

 ```c++
 // DataConfig/Source/DataConfigEditorExtra/Private/DataConfig/EditorExtra/Deserialize/DcDeserializeGameplayTags.cpp